codelingo/lingo/scripts/IDE/sublime/README.md

 Copy this directory to `~/.config/sublime-text-3/Packages` into a folder called Lingo or run `scripts/install_sublime_plugin.sh`.

-To run the client against development platform, go to Preferences > Package Settings > Lingo and add the preference `{"codelingo_env":"dev"}`
+The Lingo executable may not be on sublime's path, to fix this go to Preferences > Package Settings > Lingo and add the preference `"path":"/path/to/lingo/binary"`.

+To run the client against development platform, add `"codelingo_env":"dev"` as above.

 You may need to restart sublimetext.